Julia-Wagner/tails-and-treats/README.md

 ![Desktop header](docs/screenshots/header_desktop.png)

 The header contains a heading, subheading and navigation.
 The navigation is hidden when the user first opens the website.
-It contains two elements, but only shows one at a time, if any.
 Once the user starts the game, the header navigation shows a button to open the menu.
 When the menu is open, after a game has been started, the navigation shows a button to go back to the game.
 If no game has been started yet, the navigation is hidden.

+The navigation also contains a toggle switch to turn the sound effects of the game on and off.
+The accessible toggle button was adapted from [ErikKroes.nl](https://www.erikkroes.nl/blog/accessible-html-toggle-button-switch/).
+By default, it is turned off and no sounds are playing.

 ![Mobile header](docs/screenshots/header_mobile.png)